open-data/opengov/docs/drupal9-admin-testplan.md

   </ul>
 </li>
 <li>
-  <h3>Reviewing the content submissions - In the "Submissions" option within your User Account page, you should be able to:</h3>
+  <h3>Reviewing the content submissions - In the "Submissions" option within a User Account page, you should be able to:</h3>
   <ul>
     <li>
       - [ ]
       <input type="checkbox" class="task-list-item-checkbox">
-      See all the content you've created and/or modified, ordered from most recent date of modification.
+      See all the content the account has created and/or modified, ordered from most recent date of modification.
     </li>
   </ul>
 </li>